J. Duley (his photo above was discovered in 2015)

 Where defensive testimony was offered, the defendant's case generally appeared worse against him.
 The reader will recollect the instances where the half-breed Milard sent for Baptiste Campbell, and the deserter from the Renville Rangers for his Indian uncles.
 Robert Hopkins's case, too, was unfortunate.
 He had helped Dr. Williamson to escape, but he fired in battles; and David Faribault swore that while he was between New Ulm and Red-Wood he heard a gun fired near a house a short distance off, and shortly afterward Hopkins and another Indian approached, and one of them (I think Hopkins) said that he (Hopkins) had first shot a white man at that house, and that there was another white man ran up stairs, and that Hopkins wanted the other Indian to follow, but he dared not; that Hopkins then proposed that they should set fire to the house, but the Indian refused to do so, as he said the white man might have a gun, and shoot one of them from the window.

-the action of the court because of the great number of
+have criticised the action of the court because of the

 "Good counsel was sent to the children.
 They were in many cases exhorted to an adoption of Christianity and the life of good feeling toward the whites.
 Most of them spoke confidently of their hopes of salvation. . . .